PDF(11.0 KB) View with Adobe Reader on a variety of devices

 FAIL: When you have failed the authentication, you can be denied further access or be prompted to retry the login sequence.
 It depends on the TACACS+ daemon.
 In this, you can check the policies configured for the user in TACACS server, if you receive a FAIL from the server

 ERROR: It indicates an error occurred during authentication.
 This can be either at the daemon or in the network connection between the daemon and the router.
 If an ERROR response is received, the router typically tries to use an alternative method to authenticate the user.

 These are the basic configuration of AAA and TACACS on a Cisco Router

 aaa authorization exec default group tacacs+ local

 Troubleshoot TACACS Issues

 Step 1.
 Verify the connectivity to the TACACS server with a telnet on port 49 from the router with appropriate source interface.
-In case the router is not able to connect to the TACACS server on Port 49, there might be some firewall or access list blocking the traffic.
+In case the router is not able to connect to the TACACS server on Port 49, there might be some firewall or access list that blocks the traffic.

 Router#telnet 10.106.60.182 49

 Step 2.
 Verify that the AAA Client is properly configured on the TACACS server with the correct IP address and the shared secret key.
 If the Router has multiple outgoing interfaces, it is suggested to configure the TACACS source interface with use of this command.
 You can configure the interface, of which the IP address is configured as client IP address on TACACS server, as the TACACS source interface on Router

 Step 3.
 Verify if the TACACS source interface is on a Virtual Routing and Forwarding (VRF).
 In case the interface is on a VRF, you can configure the VRF information under the AAA server group.
 Refer to TACACS Configuration Guide for configuration of VRF aware TACACS.